 Utterly petrified in fact, to the point where I tried to climb up a fully grown adult (sorry Fiona) in the petting farm at London Zoo because they were loose and one “cock-a-doodle-do’d” at me.
 Full on nearly crapped my pants. *Classy*

-It’s caused no end of troubles in my life, I’m even questioning my status as a “true farmer’s wife” as I speak.
+It’s caused no end of troubles in my life, I’m even questioning my status as a “true country girl” as I speak.

 Don’t get me wrong, I’ll eat the buggers, that’s my revenge!
 But all the money in the world couldn’t convince me to keep live ones at home.
 My excuse is that the Labradors would likely try and constantly pick the damn things up and bring them to me, and that’s just animal cruelty.
 In truth, I find the concept completely horrifying!

 “Where did this phobia come from?”
 I here you ask.
 Well, interesting story, let me share it with you.
 I was at a BBQ at a stables where a number of friends kept their horses and on the yard was this, frankly hideous, giant chicken (some rare breed apparently) called Kellogg.
 Put me off the cereal for life.